lifelib-dev/lifelib/makedocs/source/index.rst

    <div class="lead">

-An open-source Python package of practical actuarial models, tools and examples.
+lifelib is an open-source Python package featuring practical actuarial models, tools, and examples.
-Contribute your excellent work to lifelib and share it with actuaries all over the world!
+Contribute your excellent work to lifelib and share it with actuaries from all around the world!

 .. raw:: html